-This approach has provided MCE with the ability to start slow, addressing any problems or unforeseen challenges on a small manageable program before gradually building to full program integration for an expected customer base of approximately 148,000 accounts, following service commencement to customers within the unincorporated areas of the County of Napa and the City of San Pablo.
-This approach has also allowed MCE and its energy supplier(s) to address all system requirements (billing, collections, payments) under a phase-in approach to minimize potential exposure to uncertainty and financial risk by "walking" prior to ultimately "running".
-The Board may evaluate other phase-in options based on then-current market conditions, statutory requirements and regulatory considerations as well as other factors potentially affecting the integration of additional customer accounts.
+This approach has provided MCE with the ability to start slow, addressing problems and unforeseen challenges associated with a small, manageable CCA program before offering service to successively larger groups of customers.
+Following completion of Phase 10 customer enrollments, MCE expects to serve a customer base of approximately 595,000 accounts.
+This approach has also allowed MCE and its energy suppliers to address all system requirements (billing, collections and payments) under a phase-in approach that was designed to minimize potential exposure to uncertainty and financial risk by "walking" (when serving relatively small account totals) prior to "running" (when serving much larger account totals).
+The Board may evaluate other phase-in options based on future market conditions, statutory requirements and regulatory considerations as well as other factors potentially affecting the integration of additional customer accounts.